ohnoitsnoah/noahmacs/README.md

 Noahmacs
 ===

-Noahmacs is a small text editor in less than 1K lines of code (counted with cloc).
+Noahmacs is a small hobby text editor in less than 1K lines of code (counted with cloc).

 Usage: nm `<filename>`